asciidisco/grunt-imagine/README.md

 ##### output

 The task has the ability to output the CSS portion in multiple format.
 The default format is straight CSS.
-However you can choose to output to SASS, SCSS or LESS placeholders to include to your stylesheets.
-The possible values for this options are `css`, `scss`, `sass`, `less`.
+However you can choose to output to SASS, SCSS, LESS or Stylus placeholders to include to your stylesheets.
+The possible values for this options are `css`, `scss`, `sass`, `less`, `stylus`.

 For example, the following configuration: